DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 Example is lifted from [RFC:3915][RFC:3915]

 The proposal is to the the report part act as an acknowledgement.
-The domain name is restored as is if possible, so the mandatory fields:
+The domain name is restored _as-is_ if possible, so the mandatory fields:

 - `rgp:preData`
 - `rgp:postData`